-Performance outcomes Acceptable outcomes Complies Comments PO1 Development provides sufficient car parking to accommodate the demand likely to be generated by the use, having regard to the: (a) nature of the use; (b) location of the site; (c) proximity of the use to public transport services; (d) availability of active transport infrastructure; and (e) accessibility of the use to all members of the AO1 The number of car parking spaces provided for the use is in accordance with Table 9.4.3.3B .
-Note-Car parking spaces provided for persons with a disability are to be considered in determining compliance with AO1. n/a Not required at the reconfiguring a lot stage.
-Each proposed lot has sufficient area to meet all likely on-site car parking demands.
-Vehicle crossovers PO2 Vehicle crossovers are provided to:: (a) ensure safe and efficient access between the road and premises; (b) minimize interference with the function and operation of roads; and AO2.1 Vehicular access to/from Council roads is designed and constructed in accordance with the Standard drawings in Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ The development will be conditioned to comply. (c) minimise pedestrian to vehicle conflict.
-AO2.2 Development on a site with two or more road frontages provides vehicular access from: (a) the primary frontage where involving Community activities or Sport and recreation activities, unless the primary road frontage is a State-controlled road; or (b) from the lowest order road in all other instances. n/a Each proposed lot will only have frontage to a single road.
+Performance outcomes Acceptable outcomes Complies Comments PO1 Development provides sufficient car parking to accommodate the demand likely to be generated by the use, having regard to the: (a) nature of the use; (b) location of the site; (c) proximity of the use to public transport services; (d) availability of active transport infrastructure; and (e) accessibility of the use to all members of the community.
+AO1 The number of car parking spaces provided for the use is in accordance with Table 9.4.3.3B .
+Note-Car parking spaces provided for persons with a disability are to be considered in determining compliance with AO1. n/a Not applicable for this boundary realignment.
+Vehicle crossovers PO2 Vehicle crossovers are provided to: (a) ensure safe and efficient access between the road and premises; (b) minimize interference with the function and operation of roads; and AO2.1 Vehicular access to/from Council roads is designed and constructed in accordance with the Standard drawings in Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ No change is proposed to the road frontage of either lot and the established accesses will continue to be used. (c) minimise pedestrian to vehicle conflict.
+AO2.2 Development on a site with two or more road frontages provides vehicular access from: (a) the primary frontage where involving Community activities or Sport and recreation activities, unless the primary road frontage is a State- controlled road; or (b) from the lowest order road in all other instances. n/a Not applicable.

-Performance outcomes Acceptable outcomes Complies Comments AO2.3 Vehicular access for particular uses is provided in accordance with Table 9.4.3.3E. n/a Not required at the reconfiguring a lot stage.
+Performance outcomes Acceptable outcomes Complies Comments AO2.3 Vehicular access for particular uses is provided in accordance with Table 9.4.3.3E. n/a See comment for AO1.
 PO3 Access, manoeuvring and car parking areas include appropriate pavement treatments having regard to: (a) the intensity of anticipated vehicle movements; (b) the nature of the use that they service; and (c) the character of the surrounding locality.
-AO3 Access, manoeuvring and car parking areas include pavements that are constructed in accordance with Table 9.4.3.3C. n/a Not required at the reconfiguring a lot stage.
-For assessable developmen t Parking area location and de esign PO4 Car parking areas are located and designed to: (a) ensure safety and efficiency in operation; and (b) be consistent with the AO4.1 Car parking spaces, access and circulation areas have dimensions in accordance with AS/NZS 2890.1 Off- street car parking. n/a Not required at the reconfiguring a lot stage. character of the surrounding locality.
-AO4.2 Disabled access and car parking spaces are located and designed in accordance with AS/NZS 2890.6 Parking facilities - Off-street parking for people with disabilities. n/a Not required at the reconfiguring a lot stage.
-AO4.3 The car parking area includes designated pedestrian routes that provide connections to building entrances. n/a Not required at the reconfiguring a lot stage.
+AO3 Access, manoeuvring and car parking areas include pavements that are constructed in accordance with Table 9.4.3.3C. n/a See comment for AO1.
+For assessable development Parking area location and des sign 1 1 PO4 Car parking areas are located and designed to: (a) ensure safety and efficiency in operation; and (b) be consistent with the AO4.1 Car parking spaces, access and circulation areas have dimensions in accordance with AS/NZS 2890.1 Off-street car parking. n/a See comment for AO1. character of the surrounding locality.
+AO4.2 Disabled access and car parking spaces are located and designed in accordance with AS/NZS 2890.6 Parking facilities - Off-street parking for people with disabilities. n/a See comment for AO1.
+AO4.3 The car parking area includes designated pedestrian routes that provide connections to building entrances. n/a See comment for AO1.